 Orpine leaves are evergreen and have a succulent texture.
 They are oblong to elliptical in shape, with a crenate to serrate leaf margin.
 The leaves are a deep green color and can have tinges of red on the edges.
-They grow on the stems in alternate to whorled arrangements.
+They grow on the stems in alternative to whorled arrangements.

 Orpine flowers are small, pink, and star-shaped.
 They grow in clusters and have no particular smell.

 They are typically around 1 inch in diameter and have five petals.

 Hylotelephium telephium flowers typically bloom from July to September.

 The typical orpine habitat is a sunny, dry area with well-drained soil.
 The plant grows best in areas with limestone or other calcium-rich soils.

 It is a plant native to Asia but today it is also found naturally in Europe and North America.